gallenc/opennms-integrations-play/kafka-experiments/minimal-minion-kafka/RuleTests.md

 ```
 docker-compose exec cameranetsnmp1 bash
 ```
-then ping the cameranetsnmp1 from within the container find it's address in docker
+then ping the cameranetsnmp1 from within the container in order to find it's address in docker
 ```
 [root@cameranetsnmp1 /]# ping cameranetsnmp1
 PING cameranetsnmp1 (172.25.0.5) 56(84) bytes of data.